-The number of undergraduate course withdrawals (drops) cannot exceed 18 units during the student's undergraduate career.
+The number of undergraduate course withdrawals (drops) cannot exceed 18 units during the student's undergraduate career; the 18-unit limit will be reset once a student completes a bachelor's degree at the University and begins a Second Bachelor's Degree (does not apply to concurrent degrees).
 The 18-unit maximum applies to all courses dropped with a W grade.
-The W grade is awarded for all withdrawals between the first and final withdrawal deadlines--from the third week through the thirteenth week of a regular semester (including W grades awarded for administrative drops or for approved Late Change Petitions).
+The W grade is awarded for all withdrawals between the first and final withdrawal deadlines--from the third week through the thirteenth week of a regular semester (including those awarded for administrative drops or for approved Late Change Petitions).

 Related Guidelines and Links